-Hanson (2020b) proposes to mitigate any groundwater impacts due to the Emery Pond CCR impoundment and adjacent Gypsum Loadout Area by using multiple alternatives from the Table 3 alternatives.
-These alternatives are consistent with the federal CCR rule and should lead to timely compliance with the Part 620 groundwater quality standards.
+This Corrective Action and Selected Remedy is submitted to address the groundwater exceedances identified in Section 2, above.
+Hanson (2020b) proposes to mitigate any groundwater impacts due to the Emery Pond CCR impoundment and adjacent Gypsum Loadout Area by using multiple alternatives from the Table 3 assessed options.
+These alternatives are consistent with the federal CCR rule and should lead to timely compliance with the Illinois Part 620 groundwater quality standards and the Part 257 GPS.